PRODOTTI DI NATALE IN AUSTRALIA E IN ITALIA

 IMG_9824[1]

-I cooked the mushrooms with garlic, parsley, sage, thyme, rosemary and nepitella and a dash of white wine.
+I cooked the mushrooms gently with garlic, parsley, sage, thyme, rosemary, a little nepitella, and a splash of white wine.
+The result was a deeply savoury sauce that paired beautifully with freshly made egg tagliatelle.

 BVXWi%1KSKSCSZzhTkJCQA